azanihs/azanihasibuan/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Computer Science
     institution: The University of Western Australia
     year: 2020 - now